Call 24/7

 The landscape of addiction treatment in Texas is evolving, with Suboxone clinics at the forefront of providing effective and compassionate care.
 The integration of Suboxone-based treatment into MAT programs reflects a commitment to addressing the unique needs of individuals struggling with opioid addiction in the Lone Star State.
 As Texas continues to confront the challenges posed by the opioid epidemic, Suboxone clinics stand as a crucial component of a comprehensive and individualized approach to recovery.

-University Behavioral Health Denton is a suboxone clinic in Denton, Texas situated in the 76201 zip code.
+University Behavioral Health Denton is a suboxone treatment center in Denton, Texas situated in the 76201 zip code.

 Location: 2026 West University Drive, Denton, TX 76201 in Denton County